legal

 What Maritime Lawyers Should Do Now

 Embrace AI research tools aggressively.
 The lawyers who resist will find themselves outpaced by competitors who can deliver better-researched opinions in half the time.
-But invest equally in the skills AI cannot replicate: courtroom advocacy, cross-cultural negotiation, and deep specialization in complex areas like sanctions compliance, marine insurance disputes, or offshore energy law.
+But invest equally in the skills AI cannot replicate: courtroom advocacy, cross-cultural negotiation, deep specialization in complex areas like sanctions compliance, marine insurance disputes, offshore energy law, or the emerging field of maritime cybersecurity claims.

 The future maritime lawyer spends less time in the library and more time at the negotiating table.
 AI handles the research.
 You handle the judgment.